 Since PTSD impacts the parts of the brain associated with memory and emotions, someone with PTSD might react to a current environment that reminds them of past trauma.
 The brain responds as though the person is still in the past, triggering fear, anxiety, and stress.
 A healthy brain can tell the difference between memories and present experiences, but PTSD interferes with this process.
 Alcohol and drug addiction are also affected by memory.
 An addicted person’s brain is susceptible to triggers, places, and people associated with drug use that can lead to cravings.
 PTSD and addiction triggers can weave a trick web and intensify the symptoms of both disorders.

-Contact Stonewater Today About Your Treatment Options
+Contact an Addiction Treatment Center About Treatment Options